lucidworks/mlockall-agent/README.txt

 Use "ant -p" to see the list of build options.

-At the present time it is neccessary for you to explicitly point the ant build system to a copy of the JNA jar (using an ant build property) when compiling the code, and when assembling the jar file.
+At the present time it is necessary for you to explicitly point the ant build system to a copy of the JNA jar (using an ant build property) when compiling the code, and when assembling the jar file.
 Examples...